dotnet/diagnostics/documentation/dotnet-monitor.md

 ```bash
 docker pull mcr.microsoft.com/dotnet/nightly/monitor:5.0.0-preview1
 ```
-Once you have the image pulled locally, you will need to share a volume mount between your application container and `dotnet-monitor`
+Once you have the image pulled locally, you will need to share a volume mount between your application container and `dotnet-monitor` using the following commands:

 ```bash
 docker volume create diagnosticserver